Rules for Entry

 - Entrants: Entry is open to any photographer, amateur or professional, who is resident in the United Kingdom, Channel Islands, isle of Man, and also BFPO addresses.

 - Entry Method: Entry is by digital upload only via Winchester Photographic Society’s website.
-Entries will be accepted between
+Entries will be accepted between 1 May and 30 June 2022 or midnight after the 3000th entry is received, whichever is sooner.
+Entries must include payment of the appropriate entry fee by PayPal at the time of submission.

 - Entry Fee: £1.50 per image; minimum fee of £6.00.